 Built in live broadcasting via YouTube is also a fun new feature, allowing you to broadcast video without downloading an app.

-The most intriguing thing about the Galaxy Note 5 is a feature that isn’t yet available: Samsung Pay.
+One of the most intriguing things about the Galaxy Note 5 is a feature that you won’t find on flagships from other manufacturers: Samsung Pay.
 The mobile payment service is truly like no other.
 Inside the Note 5 is a special coil that mimics a magnetic strip on a credit or debit card using MST technology.
 This special coil allows Note 5 users to make mobile payments at almost any terminal – even if it doesn’t have NFC wireless payments built into it.
 Samsung boasted about the technology back at Mobile World Congress when it debuted the S6, but we finally got to see a demo of it, and came away impressed.